Lun4rBoy/wacfled/README.md

 ## How to use?

 Just deploy the app in your prefered machine.
+Change the ip and port in the appsettings file to the one you are going to use or to your domain address.

 The use is simple but unfortunately I programmed the menu in Spanish.
 I will add more languages for sure.